balkrishan333/snowflake-id/Readme.md

 * Create Angular UI
 * Integrate Bootstrap CSS

-# Results
+# DB save performance Results

-## Inserting large data in DB
-* 100k records each in separate transaction - 2354918 ms
-* 100k records each separately without transaction - 2803729 ms
-* 100k records in batch of 100k - 10189 ms

-# Re-accessing stats -- Time = ID generation + save time
+## Re-accessing stats -- Time = ID generation + save time
-## Record size - 100k
+### Record size - 100k
 * without reWriteBatchedInserts,without batch_size,with saveAll - 12347 ms
 * with reWriteBatchedInserts,without batch_size,with saveAll    - 11830 ms
 * with reWriteBatchedInserts,with batch_size(100k),with saveAll - 6326 ms
 * with reWriteBatchedInserts,with batch_size(30k),with saveAll  - 7470 ms
+* with copy, with reWriteBatchedInserts                         - 1326 ms
-## Record size - 500k
+### Record size - 500k
 * without reWriteBatchedInserts,without batch_size,with saveAll - 66530 ms
 * with reWriteBatchedInserts,without batch_size,with saveAll    - 61111 ms
 * with reWriteBatchedInserts,with batch_size(100k),with saveAll - 19750 ms
 * with reWriteBatchedInserts,with batch_size(30k),with saveAll  - 17261 ms
+* with copy, with reWriteBatchedInserts                         - 3482 ms